< go back

 🍁 Canada Learning Code

 Teen Ambassador at Canada Learning Code, a national organization reaching out to bring tech to women, girls, LGBTQ+ members, and focusing on making tech inclusive to all.
-There, I participate in team-building leadership activities, and organize meetups.
+There, I participate in team-building leadership activities, and learned effective mentorship skills.

 📚 Vancouver Public Library

 Teen Advisory Member at the Vancouver Public Library, the local library serving Vancouver community members.
-There, I work to organize youth events, purchase youth books, provide feedback on programs, and attend monthly youth meetings.
-As well, I review teen literature under the Teens Read it First program.
+There, I work to organize youth events, purchase youth books, provide feedback on programs, and attend biweekly youth meetings.

 See this page in a resume format.
 Otherwise, see my projects.